Delivering the deal negotiated with the EU remains the government’s top priority. This has not changed.

 Also included is an overarching framing notice explaining the government’s approach to preparing the UK for this outcome in order to minimise disruption and ensure a smooth and orderly exit.

-This notice explains how controls on the release of genetically modified organisms (GMOs) into the environment would be affected if the UK leaves the EU in March 2019 without a deal.
+This notice explains how the UK would implement sanctions if the UK leaves without a deal.